steveninouye/Reacting-to-React/README.md

 ### Each time you save your files while completing these tasks, check the terminal and browser for compilation errors, and pay attention to what they are telling you.
 For example, if something is "undefined", why does React think that?
 What should be defined, and where?

 1. React is component-based, and each component should be separated into its own file.
-Start this exercise by creating an "App.jsx" component in your src/components directory.
-Then, create a functional component named "App", and define a simple JSX element inside of that component (Hint: start with something obvious, like a <h1> element).
+Start this exercise by creating an "App.jsx" component in your `src/components` directory.
+Then, create a functional component named "App", and define a simple JSX element inside of that component _(Hint: start with something obvious, like a `<h1>` element)_.
 Then, return that element from the App component.

-2. Try to render your new App component from index.js.
+2. Try to render your new App component from `index.js`.
 What happens in your terminal and browser?
 Fix any issues that arise.

-3. Now that you have your basic App component rendered in the browser through index.js, create a property of your choosing on App in index.js.
+3. Now that you have your basic App component rendered in the browser through `index.js`, create a property of your choosing on App in `index.js`.
 The value for that property should be a string.
-Pass in your props to App and replace your original <h1> text with the property value you just passed in to the component.
+Pass in your props to App and replace your original `<h1>` text with the property value you just passed in to the component.
 Your browser should now display the property value you passed into the component.

 4. Time to convert your functional component into a class-based component.
 Without changing any actual content, comment out your functional App component and create a new class-based App component that renders the same props as the functional one did.

 5. Now that your App is a class-based component, you can initialize state.
 Do that, and define a new property called "text" with some string as the value.

-6. Your new component should display both values from props and state.
-(Hint: you have two options here - you can either concatenate these strings in the same pair of JSX curly braces, or you can place two sets of braces for each string.
+6. Your new component should display both values from props and state. _(Hint: you have two options here - you can either concatenate these strings in the same pair of JSX curly braces, or you can place two sets of braces for each string.
 Your choice!
-Choose wisely.)
+Choose wisely.)_

 7. Add an input element to your App.
 Use the component's state to define its placeholder attribute.
 Add an "onChange" event to the input, and then handle the event to set a new property on the App's state (pro tip: name this something appropriate considering it is an input event).
 Replace any "wrapping" divs with the <React.Fragment> tag.
 How does that change the ReactDOM?
 Why might that be important?